xuanhien070594/code-playgrounds/README.md

-# pydrake-playgrounds
+# code-playgrounds
-This repo contains a bunch of Ipython notebooks helping to familiarise with Drake
+This repo contains a bunch of Ipython notebooks helping to familiarise with some software packages

 # References